South Carolina Freedom Caucus: Abortion debate

 In 2022, Caucus members supported a bill that would authorize the death penalty for women who received an abortion.
-Senate Majority Leader, Shane Massey (R–Edgefield), told reporters the bill would never pass the state Senate, calling the Freedom Caucus "rogues".
+Senate Majority Leader, Shane Massey (R–Edgefield), told reporters the bill would never pass the state Senate, calling the Freedom Caucus "rogues" on the issue of abortion.
 Similarly, Speaker Smith said he had no intention of taking up the bill and that he didn't want any abortion law to "criminalize women".

 During the 2025–26 legislative session, Rep. John McCravy (R–Greenwood) introduced a bill that would ban abortion from conception, with no exceptions for rape, incest, or fetal anomalies.
 All Freedom Caucus members in the House co-sponsored the bill.
 The Caucus called for similar legislation in the wake of the 2024 State House election, in which the Republicans gained a supermajority in the chamber.
+Washington Post columinst Kathleen Parker called the effort an "Iran-like crackdown on women".

+Election policies

 Voter registration investigation

 In May 2022, then-Chairman Adam Morgan accused the South Carolina Department of Health and Human Services of "illegally register[ing] non-citizens to vote" by sending them voter registration materials in the mail.
-At the request of Governor McMaster, the South Carolina Law Enforcement Division (SLED) investigated the matter, finding that the form warned non-citizens against completing it, and required an attestation of citizenship.
+At the request of Governor McMaster, the South Carolina Law Enforcement Division (SLED) investigated the matter, finding the form warned non-citizens against completing it, and required an attestation of citizenship.
 In response, Morgan questioned why non-citizens were receiving the form at all.

+Closed primaries

+In January 2026, the Caucus supported a bill that woud institute a closed primary system, requiring voters to register as either Republican or Democrat in order to vote in a party primary.
+McMaster opposed the bill and threatened to veto it should it reach his desk.

+Redistricting

+In the wake of Louisiana v.
+Callais, Caucus members and other South Carolina Republicans expressed renewed support for redrawing the state's congressional's map to eliminate the state's one democratic district.
+Pace and other Caucus members have long pushed back against concerns that a new map could backfire and expand democratic representation in the state's congressional delegation.